by Simon Lord

 In order to make a complaint, there are three steps that you need to follow.

-- Check with the FANZ office (phone 0-9-523 4452 or email firstname.lastname@example.org) that the other party is a current member (the Directory of Franchising on this website is constantly updated but we are reliant upon information sent to us).
+- Check that the other party is a current member of the Franchise Association of New Zealand (the Directory of Franchising on this website is constantly updated but we are reliant upon information sent to us).
 If they are not members, then the Association is not in a position to assist you and your only recourse is that afforded by normal commercial law.
 That is why, if you are buying a franchise, it is important to check whether a franchisor is a member before you sign the agreement.
 Be particularly careful if a franchisor claims to be compliant with the Code without actually being a FANZ member.
 Their documentation will not have been checked and essential rights or provisions may have been omitted or altered.
 If your franchisor is not a member, you will also have no ability to make a complaint to the Association in the event of a problem (see below).

-- Your complaint should be sent to the Association's offices at Level 1, 399 Khyber Pass Road, Newmarket, Auckland.
+- Download the Complaints Procedure document and the Complaints Form from the Franchise Association website.
 Complaints must be put in writing and identify the name of the franchise system and the name of the complainant.
 Anonymous complaints cannot be addressed.

 - You must identify that section of the Code of Practice or the Code of Ethics which you believe has been breached and give the factual background of the breaches.